Abhishek-Singh296/Queue/README.md

 - __enqueue()__: Inserts an element at the end of the queue i.e. at the rear end.

 Steps for enqueue:
--- Check the queue is full or not
+- i.
+Check the queue is full or not
--- If full, print overflow and exit
+- ii.
+If full, print overflow and exit
--- If queue is not full, increment tail and add the element
+- iii.
+If queue is not full, increment tail and add the element

 - __dequeue()__: This operation removes and returns an element that is at the front end of the queue.

 Steps for dequeue:
+- i.
 Check queue is empty or not
-if empty, print underflow and exit if not empty, print element at the head and increment head
+- ii.
+If empty, print underflow and exit
+- iii.
+If not empty, print element at the head and increment head

 ---

 __Types of Queues:__